 To use this device as an ear thermometer, you need to remove the cap to expose the probing tip, and then put the tip in the baby’s ear.
 After you are done, you only need to wipe the tip with a piece of cloth moistened with alcohol.

-The memory function of this baby thermometer can be of greatest use for you: it can store up to 20 readings for future health tracking.
+The memory function of this baby thermometer can be of greatest use for newborn and kids : it can store up to 20 readings for future health tracking.

 The last feature we will be examining is the familiar fever alert system that combines loud beeping with light indicators.
 Normal temperature is indicated by green light, while higher temperatures are denoted with orange and red lights and beeping.

 And the last model in our reviews of the best baby thermometer is Captain Eco’s Smart Digital Ear & Forehead Thermometer.
 This model has all the best features of the examined models!

 Firstly, Captain Eco baby thermometer can read the temperature in both forehead and ear mode.
 As it typically is with dual thermometers, there are some discrepancies between the ear and forehead measurement modes.

 The next great thing about this thermometer is that you can mute the beeping sounds.
 This will be especially great if you will be taking measurements while the baby sleeps.

 The convenient fever alert feature is also here: it has the regular color scheme (green for healthy, orange for elevated temperature, and red for fever).

 By itself, Captain Eco baby thermometer has memory for up to 20 previous temperature readings.
 However, you can enhance this thermometer by installing Captain Eco’s mobile app to your device, which will allow you to get much more tracking possibilities.